bbenameur/CKAD-hands-on-demo/README.md

 </p>
 </details>

-### Create a new service exposing the pod as anodePort, which presents a working webserver configured in the previousstep
+### Create a new service exposing the pod as a nodePort, which presents a working webserver configured in the previousstep

 <details><summary>show</summary>
 <p>